Charges for Aggravated Battery

 Areas In Florida We Represent

 When you are charged with aggravated battery, seek the legal assistance of a criminal defense attorney immediately.
-We represent individuals in Broward County, Miami-Dade County, and Palm Beach County including the following areas:

 An Overview of Florida State Statutes 784.045 – Aggravated Battery

 Aggravated battery is a second-degree felony in the state of Florida.
 According to FSS 784.045, there are three ways that an attack can be classified as an aggravated battery by the police:

 - The defendant intentionally and knowingly caused great bodily harm, permanent disability, or permanent disfigurement.
 Great bodily harm can include but is not limited to broken bones, injuries that require hospital stays, etc.

 - The defendant used a deadly weapon during a physical attack.
 A deadly weapon could be a knife, a gun (the gun does not have to be fired), or blunt instrument, or even an improvised weapon.

 - The defendant committed battery on a woman who they knew or should have known was pregnant at the time of the attack.